What Are The Valid Legal Reasons To Break A Lease?

 - Power of attorney

-DoNotPay is an online chatbot lawyer that uses artificial intelligence to help users with adequate legal advice and can also help with breaking lease contracts.
+DoNotPay is an online chatbot lawyer that uses artificial intelligence to help users with adequate advice and can also help with breaking lease contracts.
 If you have legal reasons to break a lease, DoNotPay can help.
 We can provide you with information on breaking your lease without penalty and even help you draft a letter to your landlord.